dlux/vagrant-nfs/README.rst

 Using NFS to share storage

 This example also uses vagrant ansible hence it must be installed on the host.
+Will use an extra disk configured as the storage disk

 To Run
 ------